 In this article, we rank the best hard-side truck campers that can safely be hauled on a one-ton SRW long-bed truck.
 So who makes the best truck camper for long-bed trucks?
 That’s a great question.
 We looked at several factors to determine our rankings, including build quality, features, handling, and holding tank capacities.
 The requirements to be ranked were pretty simple—each camper needed to be a hard-side, non-slide model, fit on a long-bed truck, and weigh less than 4,500 pounds fully loaded.
 We chose this figure because it falls within the payload ratings of most gasoline-powered, one-ton SRW long-bed trucks being built today.
 Fortunately, finding campers that weigh less than this figure wasn’t too difficult.
 Most fall well below 4,500 pounds fully loaded.

 Happily, the eight truck campers that made our final cut offer the consumer a wide range of choices.
 Some are big and heavy, while others are light and aerodynamic.
 Some are framed in aluminum or wood, while others are made of molded fiberglass.
 Significant differences between the campers are noted here in the individual write-ups.
 Again, this article DOES NOT include truck campers with slide-outs.
 If you’re interested in a truck camper with one or more slide-outs, we will be ranking these soon in future installments here at Truck Camper Adventure.
-So without further adieu, here are Top 8 Long-Bed Campers for One-Ton Trucks:
+Remember, you saw this comprehensive, well-researched list here first, well before Internet copycats with nearly identical lists publish theirs.
+So without further adieu, here are the 8 best long-bed truck campers for one-ton F350-3500 trucks.

 1. NuCamp Cirrus 920: